devutkarsh/blog.github.io/content/post/finops-101-databricks-cost.md

 	•	Databricks host (e.g., https://.databricks.com)
 	•	Access token

-3️⃣ Use the CLI to Manage Jobs and Notebooks
+3️⃣ **Use the CLI to Manage Jobs and Notebooks**

-✅ Upload local notebook or script
+- Upload local notebook or script
 ```zsh
 databricks workspace import ./my_notebook.py /Users/yourname/my_notebook.py
 ```

-✅ Run a job on Databricks
+- Run a job on Databricks
 You can define a job JSON file (job-config.json) like:
 ```json
 {